Skip to content

 Unit price per

-The Dignity Lifts Helper Lift HL1 helps caregivers lift and transport someone from any seated place to another seated place.
-It is a slimmer, more modern alternative to a Hoyer Lift for some residents.
+The Dignity Lifts Helper Lift HL1 is an alternative to a Hoyer Lift for BMAT Level 2 Patients.
+The Helper Lift HL1 helps caregivers lift and transport someone from any seated place to another seated place.
+It is a slimmer, more modern alternative to a Hoyer Lift.
+Hoyer Lifts are essential for BMAT Level 1 patients but the Helper Lift is better for BMAT Level 2 Patients.
 The HL1 is great for transferring residents that can sit upright on their own, but cannot move well.
 The Helper Lift can transport them to different locations in their home.
 It can pick up and place people from the following locations.

 • It can pick someone up and place them to a seated position on the bedside